captbaritone/vscode-implicit-parentheses/README.md

 ## TODO

-- [ ] Ensure we can parse Flow and Typescript
-- [ ] Attempt to reparse on parser config change
-- [ ] Make config names human readable
 - [ ] Figure out how to configure colors
 - [ ] Set default color for light mode
 - [ ] Ensure plugin has name